r5-labs/r5-core/README.md

 ## Pre-Requisites

-You will need to have `Python`, `Golang`, and a `C` compiler to build the core binary, and additional Python dependencies when building the full set of protocol tools.
+You will need to have `Python 3`, `Golang 1.19`, and a `C` compiler (such as `gcc`, for example) to build the core binary, and additional Python dependencies when building the full set of protocol tools.

 If you prefer, the `install.py` script installs all required dependencies automatically.
 If you are running Windows, you might need to install a C compiler separately, even after running the install script.